-But when paint is drying it’s actually doing the most important work to do the function it needs to do – make a smooth durable finish for your project.
+But when the paint is drying it’s actually doing the most important work to do the function it needs to do – make a smooth durable finish for your project.

-In fact, Paul used the letter Philippians to encourage his people that the building of the church had not come to a standstill but was actually advancing at fast rate.
+In fact, Paul used the letter Philippians to encourage his people that the building of the church had not come to a standstill but was actually advancing at a fast rate.

-Paul used his time in prison to share the truth of Gospel with the soldiers referred to as the praetorian guard.
+Paul used his time in prison to share the truth of the Gospel with the soldiers referred to as the praetorian guard.
 These soldiers not only guarded prisoners but they also protected many high-ranking officials, and it was an honor to serve in such a role.

 There were 10,000 of these special soldiers and even though Paul was in prison, the Gospel was still spreading.
 This was an advanced network of soldiers that Paul was in constant communication with and if not for Paul’s imprisonment, they and their families would have never heard the Gospel.